Meitei Pangals: Population

 Their present population is 239,886, making up 8.40% of the state of Manipur population as per 2011 census.
 Pangal mostly settled in the periphery of Manipur near River bank, near lake and foothills.
 The Pangals are mainly concentrated in and around Imphal, the capital of Manipur and Thoubal.
 There is large number of pangals live in Cachar in Assam, Hojai in Assam, Komolpur in Tripura and Bangladesh.
 It is believed that the ancestors of the Meitei Pangals settled in this region are migrated from Manipur during the seven years devastation also known as Chahi-Taret Khuntakpa, the black period in the history of Manipur when Burmese invasions of Assam and their conquest of Manipur around 1815 AD.

 In 2014, six Islamic books were translated into Manipuri, including one titled Sachcha Deen-1 by Md Abdul Barik.

 Culture

-Meitei Pangals have many family names.
-They are an indigenous and peace-loving community.
-Traditional dress for men is Lungis and pajamas, and for women is Kurtis, Shalwar and phanek.
-Both also wear western attire.
-They maintained their own identity though they assimilated and intermixed with the other local communities.
+Dual identity

+The Meitei Pangal community is distinguished by a "dual identity" — Islamic in faith, yet Meitei in language and many cultural practices.
+Scholars have described this as a uniquely deep form of indigenous assimilation: unlike Muslim communities in other parts of northeastern India, the Pangals are simultaneously recognised as a component of the broader Meitei community and as practising Muslims.
+Their native name itself encodes this duality: Meitei (the indigenous Manipuri ethnic group) combined with Pangal (Muslim).

+Cultural Syncrenism

+Following initial settlement, the Pangal community was gradually incorporated into Meitei civic life.
+An administrative head designated the Kazi was appointed by the king to manage the internal governance, legal affairs, and religious organisation of the Muslim community.
+The Kazi (Sanglen head) presided over Islamic judicial matters and served as the community's interface with the Meitei royal court.

+The early phase of Muslim settlement is notable for its syncretic character.
+Having no mosque for an extended period, the community adopted numerous local customs and traditions: